fjolnir/Tranquil/Docs/Tranquil Spec.md

 ## Blocks

 A block is ..a block of code.
 It is either used as a function or a method.
+(A method is simply a block that is executed in response to a message)

 By default a block returns `nil`.
-To return a value the `return` keyword is used.
+To return a value the `^` symbol is prefixed to the expression to return.

 ### Variadic blocks
 If in a block one wishes to access arguments beyond those defined by the block constructor, he can use the special '...' variable to do so, it is an array of pairs which you can iterate.

 ```
 variadicBlock = {
-	... each: { :pair |
+	... each: { arg |
-		print pair.name + " -> " + pair.value.
+		print(arg)
 	}
 }

-variadicBlock: "foo" bar: "baz" :"baaz".
+variadicBlock("foo", "bar", "baz")
 \ Outputs:
-\ variadicBlock => foo
+\ foo
-\ bar => baz
+\ bar
-\ nil => baaz
+\ baz
 ```

 ## Objects